RoshiniGau/Plotly-Challenge/README.md

 Step 3 : Created a Gauge  Chart (Bonus)

-Please click the link to the dashoboard :  https://roshinigau.github.io/Plotly-Challenge/
+Please click the link to the dashboard :  https://roshinigau.github.io/Plotly-Challenge/